Lupercalia (album): Album information

 "Songs about love are obviously the most common theme in pop music, but I wanted to approach it in a way that hadn't been done before.
 The title refers to the Lupercalia festival, which is the ancient fertility and love festival that happens around Valentine's Day.
 I strive to be original – it's one of my biggest ambitions.
 There can be nothing worse sometimes than a soppy love record – imagine if I'd called it To Love: Patrick Wolf!"

 A 7-track bonus disc titled ‘Lemuralia’ was released alongside the album online, containing album tracks in demo stages – it acts as an EP companion to Lupercalia.

 Alongside the album's release, Wolf was featured on the cover of national UK publication Notion.
 The feature included an interview with writer Alex Lee Thomson, clothes by James Long, and photos by James Moriarty.

+The track "The Days" is featured over the end titles to the 2017 film God's Own Country.

 The Conqueror era

 The fifth album was originally part of a double album entitled Battle, named for the Sussex town where he recorded the new material.
-On 19 February 2009, Wolf announced that Battle had been split into two releases, The Bachelor and The Conqueror (although the latter album title has subsequently been changed to Lupercalia).
+On 19 February 2009, Wolf announced that Battle had been split into two releases, The Bachelor and The Conqueror (although the latter album title was subsequently changed to Lupercalia).

-The Bachelor was released on 1 June 2009 and the new album will see release in 2011.
+The Bachelor was released on 1 June 2009 and the new album was released in 2011.
 Speaking of the decision to split the release into two albums rather than the double album, Wolf expressed the desire "not to overload people with too much".
 He has since suggested that while The Bachelor was practically finished, he felt that there were still "a couple of songs or stories to be written for the second part".

-Speaking to Spinner in February 2009, Wolf explains that while "The Bachelor has themes of loneliness, hedonism, depression and melancholy...[The Conqueror] is all my depression being suddenly lifted by true love."
+Speaking to Spinner in February 2009, Wolf explained that while "The Bachelor has themes of loneliness, hedonism, depression and melancholy...[The Conqueror] is all my depression being suddenly lifted by true love."

 It was originally planned that Wolf would work in collaboration with Bandstocks again to fund the new album, as was done with The Bachelor.
-However, due to Wolf being signed to Mercury Records, this is no longer the case.
+However, due to Wolf being signed to Mercury Records, this did not happen.

-In an interview with Gay&Night magazine from The Netherlands in July 2009, it was revealed that Tilda Swinton will be appearing in some tracks on the new album, as was the case on The Bachelor.
+In an interview with Gay&Night magazine from The Netherlands in July 2009, it was revealed that Tilda Swinton would be appearing in some tracks on the new album, as was the case on The Bachelor.

-In an interview with The Times on 12 August 2009, Patrick confirmed that Groove Armada were collaborating with him on tracks for the album.
+In an interview with The Times on 12 August 2009, Wolf confirmed that Groove Armada were collaborating with him on tracks for the album.
 Suggesting that the album would draw influences from Motown and disco, he described it as "not cheese, it's happy, pornographic music.
 You can be quite experimental but produce anthems that people want to get married to, you know, have that first dance at a wedding thing.
 Music for your first kiss."

-In late August 2010, on his Twitter page, Patrick revealed that both the album's name and concept had changed.
+In late August 2010, on his Twitter page, Wolf revealed that both the album's name and concept had changed.